Senzing/mssql-performance/README.md

 ```

 Recreate the LIB_FEAT and RES_FEAT_STAT indexes to optimize for sequential inserts

 This is a pretty neat capability.
 Rather than have to manually call "REVERSE" to create a functional index and make sure you use it in query (or like DB2 which has patented reverse indexes), MS SQL has this flag you can set to let the system know the index will have contention due to sequential keys (like LIB_FEAT_ID).
 When you restart the database, it doesn't use this initially but takes a few minutes of PAGELATCH_EX contention and then it figures it out.
 You then get BTREE_INSERT_FLOW_CONTROL and eventually the contention just largely goes away.

+Sometimes you will see PAGELATCH_EX come back, perf will drop, then BTREE_INSERT_FLOW_CONTROL... and then the contention is resolved.
 ```
 CREATE unique index LIB_FEAT_PK on LIB_FEAT (LIB_FEAT_ID) WITH (OPTIMIZE_FOR_SEQUENTIAL_KEY=ON, DROP_EXISTING=ON, FILLFACTOR=80);```
 CREATE unique index RES_FEAT_STAT_PK on RES_FEAT_STAT (LIB_FEAT_ID) WITH (OPTIMIZE_FOR_SEQUENTIAL_KEY=ON, DROP_EXISTING=ON, FILLFACTOR=80);